Attribution is required when using geoBoundaries.

 )

-Map showing no overlapping in Kashmir, provided by CGAZ.
+Map showing no overlap in Kashmir, provided by CGAZ.

-The package provides a built-in mechanism to cache files locally so that repeated downloads for the same country/level will use the cached version.
+The package stores downloaded files in a cache directory so repeated requests for the same country and ADM level can reuse the cached file.
 For example:

 current <- gb_detect_cache_dir()